 Legislation that could speed up the production of below-market-rate housing projects by up to a year will still continue to wend its way through The City’s approval process, despite rejection of the planning code amendment by the Planning Commission on Thursday.

-After a lengthy discussion, commissioners voted 3-3 in favor of recommending approval of the legislation to the Board of Supervisors, with Vice President Cindy Wu and Commissioners Dennis Richards and Kathrin Moore as the dissenting votes.
+After a lengthy discussion, commissioners voted 3-3 against recommending approval of the legislation to the Board of Supervisors, with Vice President Cindy Wu and commissioners Dennis Richards and Kathrin Moore as the dissenting votes.
 Commissioner Christine Johnson was absent.